"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation: Theoretical Analysis

 \section{Theoretical Analysis}

 This section will compare LoRD with current model extraction methods from a theoretical perspective.
-We will first reveal the underlying inconsistency between the optimization procedure of LLMs, which typically involves RL-based alignments, and the previous model extraction approaches utilizing \emph{MLE} and \emph{knowledge distillation (KD)}.
-Subsequently, we will demonstrate in theory the reasons why LoRD can achieve stronger watermark resistance and higher query efficiency than existing methods.
+We will first reveal the underlying inconsistency between the optimization of LLMs, which typically involves RL-based alignments, and the previous MEAs utilizing \emph{MLE} and \emph{KD}.
+Subsequently, we will demonstrate the reasons why LoRD can achieve stronger watermark resistance and higher query efficiency than existing methods.